 RSPCA Queensland requests that there be no door-to-door appeals, street collections or telephone solicitation of any kind to the public in connection with your fundraising efforts.
 All of these activities require permits and are closely governed by local and state governments.

 It is the responsibility of the fundraiser to ensure that your event meets the requirements of relevant laws and regulations.
 Unfortunately, community fundraisers are not covered by RSPCA Queensland's public liability insurance.

 You are also responsible for sourcing any permits, licences or Authorisation from local councils or shopping centres that may be required.
 You should also consider liquor licensing and food preparation regulations if these relate to your event.

 Unfortunately, RSPCA is unable to provide prizes or assist in soliciting prizes to use at community fundraising events or activities.

-RSPCA QLD currently has a number of sponsorship arrangements with many organisations, and is often speaking with new organisations regarding their potential support.
+RSPCA Queensland currently has a number of sponsorship arrangements with many organisations, and is often speaking with new organisations regarding their potential support.
 Therefore, please check with the Community Fundraising team prior to approaching any businesses for sponsorship of your event.

 Finances & Banking

 It is your responsibility as a community fundraiser to manage all financial aspects of your event or activity.
-This includes record keeping and returning the funds to RSPCA QLD.
-Funds raised (along with details of income) must be submitted to RSPCA QLD within 14 days of the event.
-Supporters that donate to your online fundraising page will receive an automated tax-deductible receipt; supporters that make any offline donations can receive a receipt if you submit their details to you via the Receipt Request Register and RSPCA QLD will issue a receipt directly.
+This includes record keeping and returning the funds to RSPCA Queensland.
+Funds raised (along with details of income) must be submitted to RSPCA Queensland within 14 days of the event.
+Supporters that donate to your online fundraising page will receive an automated tax-deductible receipt; supporters that make any offline donations can receive a receipt if you submit their details to you via the Receipt Request Register and RSPCA Queensland will issue a receipt directly.

-RSPCA QLD reserves the right to withdraw approval of your fundraising activity at any time if it believes any aspect of the fundraising activity no longer fits within its fundraising guidelines.
+RSPCA Queensland reserves the right to withdraw approval of your fundraising activity at any time if it believes any aspect of the fundraising activity no longer fits within its fundraising guidelines.